FibreFoX/javafx-gradle-plugin/README.md

 * `gradle jfxJar` - Create executable JavaFX-jar
 * `gradle jfxNative` - Create native JavaFX-bundle (will run `jfxJar` first)
-* `gradle jfxRun` - Create the JavaFX-jar and runs it like you would do using `java -jar my-project-jfx.jar`
+* `gradle jfxRun` - Create the JavaFX-jar and runs it like you would do using `java -jar my-project-jfx.jar`, adjustable using `runJavaParameter`/`runJavaParameter`-parameter
 * `gradle jfxGenerateKeyStore` - Create a Java keystore
+* `gradle jfxListBundlers` - List all possible bundlers available on this system, use '--info' parameter for detailed information

 Using `SNAPSHOT`-versions